|Send E-mail||Office: Neilson Library 4/04||Phone: 585-3686|

 Vera Shevzov joined the Smith College faculty in 1994.
 She earned her B.A., M.Phil. and Ph.D. from Yale University.
 Supported at various stages by the National Council for Eurasian and East European Research, the National Endowment of the Humanities and the Social Science Research Council, her research has focused on issues related to the notions of sacred community and collective religious identity; lived Christianity; women in Christianity; Christianity and visual culture; Christianity and historical memory; as well as Christianity and ethnic and national identities.

-Shevzov teaches courses in Christian studies and regularly participates in team-taught departmental courses on world religions and approaches to the study of religion.
+Shevzov teaches courses in Christian studies and regularly participates in team-taught departmental courses on world religions, women and religion, and approaches to the study of religion.